With 20,500 coronavirus deaths, U.S. spends Easter Sunday on lockdown

 As the death toll has mounted, President Donald Trump mulled over when the country might begin to see a return to normality.

+The sweeping restrictions on non-essential movement that were imposed in recent weeks across 42 states have taken a huge toll on commerce and raised questions over how long business closures and travel curbs can be sustained.

+The number of Americans seeking unemployment benefits in the last three weeks surpassed 16 million.

-His administration sees May 1 as a target date for relaxing the stay-at-home restrictions, Food and Drug Administration Commissioner Stephen Hahn said on Sunday.
-But he cautioned that it was still too early to say that target would be met.
+The Trump administration sees May 1 as a target date for relaxing the stay-at-home restrictions, the commissioner of the Food and Drug Administration, Stephen Hahn, said on Sunday.
+But he cautioned that it was still too early to say whether that goal would be met.

 “We see light at the end of the tunnel,” Hahn told ABC’s “This Week,” adding, “Public safety and the welfare of the American people has to come first.
 That has to ultimately drive these decisions”